learn-co-students/ruby-oo-inheritance-modules-london-web-021720/README.md

 Run the tests to make sure some of your tests are passing.

+**Note:** Run the learn command to pass all the local tests for this lab.
+We will be altering the methods where these tests will no longer be valid.

 ## Code Along III: Nested Modules

 In the first code along, we built a module called `Dance`, which contained methods that we intended to be used as instances methods in the `Dancer` class.